 If you’ve ever wondered if dogs get dandruff or if the white flecks on your dog’s coat are dandruff, we have answers.

-What is dandruff?
+What is Dandruff?

-This condition is commonly referred to as dandruff, and is scientifically known as seborrhea.
+This is commonly referred to as dandruff and is scientifically known as seborrhea.
 It is a disorder of the sebaceous glands.

 Dog dandruff comes in two forms: oily and dry.
 Most animals with dandruff have a combination of the two.

 Unfortunately for our furry friends, dogs can get dandruff.

 Dandruff in dogs is common, but some are more prone to it than others.